prady00/digreco/README.md

 ## 🚀 Project Overview
 **DigReco** (short for *Digits Recognition*) is an AI-powered application designed to recognize handwritten digits.
 It uses **TensorFlow** for model development and **Flask** for deployment, the project provides a simple, interactive interface to predict digits written by users.

+## 🚀 Video
+This project was presented in a webinar.
+Here you can find the recorded video for complete walkthrough of project - [Link](https://www.techgig.com/webinar/Implementing-your-first-AI-application-2446).

 ## 🎯 Features
 - **AI Model**: Built with a Convolutional Neural Network (CNN) using TensorFlow/Keras.
 - **Interactive UI**: Allows users to upload an image for recognition.